2026 European Men's Handball Championship: Draw

-The draw took place in on 15 May 2025 at 18:00 CET at the Teatersaalen in Herning, Denmark.
+The draw took place on 15 May 2025 at 18:00 CEST at the Teatersaalen in Herning, Denmark.
 The draw was hosted by Danish journalist, Mette Cornelius.
 Danish international, Simon Pytlick, French national team player, Hugo Descat, Swedish player Andreas Nilsson and former Norwegian left back Kristian Kjelling were the guests and assisted with the draw.
 The draw started with, in order, pots 1, 2, 3 and 4 being drawn, with each team selected then allocated into the first available group alphabetically.

 Chosen teams

 On 2 September 2024, the three co-hosts were allowed to choose a nation to be drawn in their country if they qualified.
 Denmark chose Germany, Norway picked Faroe Islands while Sweden selected Iceland.